jatofg/nawa/README.md

 If systemd is present on your system, a systemd service file will also be installed on your system.
-You can start an app as a daemon using the path to its ini file:
+You can start an app as a daemon using the path to its ini file (/path/to/config.ini):

-`# systemctl start soru@/path/to/config.ini`
+`# systemctl start soru@-path-to-config.ini`

 For automatically starting an app on boot, use `systemctl enable`.